 Joel J. Africk, JD – Treasurer

 Joel is a frequent speaker on lung health topics, including tobacco control, COPD and asthma.
 In 2010, Joel was appointed to the State of Illinois Chronic Disease Prevention and Health Promotion Task Force.
-In 2012, he was elected to the board of directors of the US COPD Coalition.
-Prior to assuming his current position, Joel was a partner in the Chicago law firm of Jenner & Block, LLP, where he represented clients in a broad range of business litigation matters from 1984-2001.
+Prior to assuming his current position with RHA, Joel was a partner in the Chicago law firm of Jenner & Block, LLP, where he represented clients in a broad range of business litigation matters from 1984-2001.
 Joel is a cum laude graduate of Harvard Law School and a magna cum laude graduate of the University of Illinois at Urbana Champaign, where he received an A.B. in Political Science and passed the Uniform CPA examination.
-Term expires August 31, 2020
+Term expires August 31, 2023

 Valerie Chang, JD – Vice-Chairwoman

 Valerie Chang is a retired judge and patient advocate, Executive Director and Founder of the Hawaii COPD Coalition, founded in 2007.
 She was diagnosed with idiopathic COPD in 2000.
 Some of the notable accomplishments of the Hawaii COPD Coalition are strong partnerships throughout the state, including the Hawaii Department of Health Tobacco Prevention and Education Program and others.
 Annual education days have been held since 2007 as well as monthly support groups, currently at two of the major medical centers.
 The Coalition has also been active in advocacy, providing the “face” for COPD, helping getting clean air legislation in Hawaii passed, as well as licensure for Hawaii Respiratory Therapists and requiring durable medical equipment providers to be licensed in Hawaii if they are doing business in Hawaii.